Blog / Articles

 Get ready for winter with the Only Pet Safe Ice Melt you can trust!

-Should You Use Ice Melt For Wood Decks?
+Should You Use Ice Melt on Wood Decks or Trex Decking?

 While using ice melt on your wooden deck can seem like a quick solution to avoid slips and falls, it’s important to remember that not all products are created equal.
 Some ice melts can cause serious damage to wood.
 Hence, it’s crucial to select an ice melt product that is specifically formulated to be safe for wood decks.